orshraga/Continual-Diffusion-NL/README.md

 2. Ho, J., et al. (2020). *Denoising Diffusion Probabilistic Models*.
 NeurIPS 2020.
 3. Wang, Z., et al. (2025). *Avoid Catastrophic Forgetting with Rank-1 Fisher from Diffusion Models*.
 Georgia Institute of Technology.

-*This project was developed as part of academic coursework and research at Ben-Gurion University.*
+*This project was developed as part of "Generative Models" academic coursework and research at Ben-Gurion University.*